 Your doctor has requested an examination of your urinary tract, including your kidneys, ureters (tubes leading from your kidneys to your bladder) and bladder.
-Richard Sukov, MD FACR, Chief of Gastrointestinal Radiology at Cedars-Sinai, leads a team of physicians, nurses and technologists who specialize in this procedure.
+Richard Sukov, MD FACR, chief of Cedars-Sinai Gastrointestinal Radiology, leads a team of physicians, nurses and technologists who specialize in this procedure.

 Before Your Procedure

 In preparation for the intravenous contrast injection (dye injected in your vein) used for this procedure, you will be asked not to eat or drink anything for four hours before your procedure.

 Important note: This exam includes an injection of a contrast material that contains iodine.
 Please inform the scheduler of any allergies you have before your exam, especially if you have an allergy to iodine.
 Please inform the technologist, nurse or radiologist before your study if you have such an allergy.